Capevace/digital-garden/content/notes/Personal/Ideas/Blog Post Ideas.md

+# lol

 -   Reactive state updates with server-side stores
 -   Spotify group sync before it was cool